-In 2023, the company has important projects under the topic of innovation and technology development as follows:
+In 2024, the company has important projects under the topic of innovation and technology development as follows:

-Project to apply the IoT system to collect data and analyze energy consumption behavior in the production process.
-The system has been installed in real time, which can be used as data for energy management for maximum efficiency.
+➤ The project uses IoT system to collect data and analyze energy usage behavior in the production process.
+The system has been installed in Real Time, which can be used as data for energy management for maximum efficiency.
+In 2024, the system was collecting data on electricity and natural gas usage.